reiko321/liri-node-app/README.md

 ----------------------------------------------------------------------------------------------------
-node liri.js movie-this '<movie name here>'
+node liri.js movie-this "movie name here"

 This will output the following information to your terminal/bash window: